 Skip to content

-Everything is an expression.
+Another important aspect of MindScript is that everything is an expression, that is, every construct produces a value.
 For instance, all of the following expressions evaluate to 42:

 42